tusharnankani/jpmc/README.md

 - What happens when the team is under pressure and commits to work over their capacity / velocity?
 - If someone identifies areas of improvement in process / technology / etc, what happens?
 - When there is a gap between expectations from management and performance of an engineer or team, what happens?

+---

+Shortlisted some of these questions from [viraptor/reverse-interview](https://github.com/viraptor/reverse-interview).